 Artificial intelligence (AI) and machine learning (ML) are shifting from being business buzzwords toward wider enterprise adoption.
-The efforts around strategies and adoption are reminiscent of the cycle and tipping point for enterprise cloud strategies four years ago when companies no longer had the option to move to the cloud and it only became a question of when?
-And how?
-AI and ML strategies are in the same evolution mode as companies build their approaches.
+The efforts around strategies and adoption are reminiscent of the cycle and tipping point for enterprise cloud strategies, when companies no longer had the option to move to the cloud and it only became a question of when, and how.
+AI and ML implementation strategies are in the same evolution mode as companies build their approaches.
 Below are some thoughts around the how.

-With enterprise spending on AI technologies expected to hit over $47 billion in 2020, up from $8 billion in 2016, according to International Data Corp, the juice needs to be worth the squeeze – and the squeeze needs to be done properly.
+With spending on AI-centric systems expected to surpass $300bn in 2026, the juice needs to be worth the squeeze – and the squeeze needs to be done properly.

 Organisations across all sectors will continue to embrace AI and ML technology over the coming years, transforming their core processes and business models to take advantage of machine learning systems for enhanced operations and greater cost efficiencies.
 As business leaders start drawing up plans and strategies for how to make the best use of this technology, it’s important for them to remember that the road to AI and ML adoption is a journey, rather than a race.
 Organisations should begin by considering the following seven steps.